eleKit/the-last-drop/README.md

 Trailer available at: https://www.youtube.com/watch?v=uNM7AGlM0a0

+Game compatible with iOS and Android.
-Game prototype developed for Videogame Design and Programming year 2017 course at Politecnico di Milano You can download the prototype from Polimi Game Collective: https://polimi-game-collective.itch.io/the-last-drop
+You can download the Android first prototype developed for Videogame Design and Programming year 2017 course at Politecnico di Milano from Polimi Game Collective: https://polimi-game-collective.itch.io/the-last-drop

 Game Music from: